Targeted Adaptive Design

 \subsection{Expected Information Gain}

 As we remarked above, there is a clear parental lineage connecting TAD to, among other algorithms, optimal experiment design.
-Since the beginning of OED with the work of Lindley \cite{lindley1956measure}, information theoretic gain functions have played a prominent role in the subject (see, e.g., \cite{ryan2003estimating,zhang2016adaptive}).
+Since the work of Lindley \cite{lindley1956measure}, information theoretic gain functions have played a prominent role in the subject (see, e.g., \cite{ryan2003estimating,zhang2016adaptive}).
 In the context of normal models, optimizing expected information gain is equivalent to the criterion of ``D-optimality,'' that is, to minimization of the determinant of the predictive covariance \cite{10.2307/2246015}.

-It turns out that the TAD acquisition function bears a close relation to expected information gain and that relationship is exploitable to establish a convergence criterion.
+It turns out that the TAD acquisition function bears a close relation to expected information gain (EIG) and that relationship is exploitable to establish a convergence criterion.
 As we will now show, a quantity closely related to $\mathcal{L}_{TAD}()$ can tell us how much information we may expect to gain---in bits, or nats---about the experimental response function from the samples to be acquired at the next iteration.
 We will use this in the TAD algorithm to decide whether the algorithm should give up the search: if the expected information gain from the next iteration is less than some settable threshold and a solution has not yet been located, the algorithm will conclude that the uncertainty in the function has been reduced to a sufficient extent that no solution is in prospect, and it will terminate the search.

 We define the expected information gain $\mathcal{I}(x,\bx_1,\bg_1,\bx_2)$ as follows: